den0un/CsgoReportBot/README.md

 this code works fine on windows, but if you want it to work on linux you need to change os.system('cls') to os.system('clear')<br>

--its better to put the steam accounts into a mysql database to make it easy to manage.<br>
+-its better to put the steam accounts into a mysql database to make it easy to manage.<br></p>

--if there is any mistakes or potential upgrades to the code please contact me.</p>

 # How to use it